We think this movie stands out for:

-A shipwrecked family sets out to make the best of their situation on a deserted island in this classic Disney film based on the book by Johann David Wyss.
+A shipwrecked family, the SWISS FAMILY ROBINSON, sets out to make the best of their situation on a deserted island in this classic Disney film based on the book by Johann David Wyss.
 The Robinson family creates inventive homemade gadgets (most notably, a fabulous tree house), far outdoing the castaways on Gilligan's Island.
 But their new life isn't all fun and games as they battle pirates and wild animals.

 Is it any good?

 This film is a good introduction for kids reluctant to watch old movies.
 Shot on the island of Tobago, Swiss Family Robinson has gorgeous scenery and cleverly designed sets.
 Adults may occasionally wince at the stilted performances, but kids will be too wrapped up to care.
 Children may be enthralled by the animals but find the tiger and snake scary.
 Parents should note that the violence against the pirates, particularly in the battle scenes, could be a problem for younger viewers.

 Families can talk about what it might really be like to be stranded somewhere far away from home like the family in Swiss Family Robinson.
 What should you do if you're ever in a tough situation like this?

 Families can also discuss the stereotypes featured in the movie.
 How has our culture changed since this movie was made?
 Why wouldn't the same characterizations be OK today?

 - On DVD or streaming: May 7, 2002